Greece: Here are the 20 best Greek holiday islands is written by The editorial staff, RejsRejsRejs.

 Corfu - from tumultuous history to popular holiday idyll

-At the entrance to the Adriatic Sea right up in the northwestern corner of Greece is a Greek holiday island, which is one of the Danes' clear favorites: Corfu.
-The island is actually closer to Albania than to Greece, but it is as Greek as it can be.
+On entering the Adriatichavet right up in the north-west corner of Greece lies a Greek holiday island which is one of the Danes' clear favourites: Corfu.
+The island is actually closer to Albania than to Greece, but it is as Greek as it gets.

-Ever since ancient times, Corfu and the other Ionian Islands have played an important role in the development of both Greece and the Mediterranean.
-While the city-state of Venice was one of the most powerful powers in the Mediterranean, Corfu was under their control when the island was seen as the gateway to the Adriatic and thus to Venice itself.
+Ever since ancient times, Corfu and the other Ionian Islands have played an important role for both Greece and the Mediterraneanhavets development.
+While the city-state of Venice was one of the strongest powers in the Middlehavet, Corfu was under their control as the island was seen as the gateway to the Adriatichavet and thus to Venice self.

 Throughout the ages there has been a long streak of battles and battles over Corfu, but now the island is an idyllic and peaceful Greek holiday island with white beaches, blue water and colorful drinks.

 At the same time, there are plenty of historical relics to see from the ancient Greeks, Romans, Venetians, Ottomans and much more, so there is plenty to make time go by.
 It is no wonder that Corfu is high on the favorites list.